STAR Method: The Technique to Supercharge Your Interviews (Free Template)

 How To Use STAR as a Powerful Answering Technique

 STAR stands for Situation, Task, Action, Result.
 The STAR technique is a powerful answering technique that can be used in any situation.
-It is helpful for answering any job interview question (or giving a presentation).
+It helps answer any job interview question (or give a presentation).

-In order to demonstrate your skills in an interview you should talk about a specific situation you were involved in, the task that was required of you, the actions you took and the result of those actions.
+To show your skills in an interview, you'll need to talk about a specific situation you were involved in, the task you took on, and the result.

-The STAR method should be used as a guideline and not as a rigid template as it doesn't account for all types of interviews.
+The STAR method should be a guideline rather than a rigid template, as it only accounts for some types of interviews.

 STAR method worksheet (download below)